haatveit88/sokolang/README.md

 Sokolang does offer a few general purpose registers, three special purpose registers, and facilities to manipulate them.
 The general purpose registers are named `A`, `B`, `C`, `X`, `Y`, `Z`.
 These registers can hold any value that the stack can hold.
 They retain their value when read.
 Storing a value does ***NOT*** pop it off of the stack; values are simply copied to the register, and the stack is left as-is.

 The special registers are the Program `PP`, Error `ERR`, and I/O `IO` registers.
 The Program Pointer register automatically tracks the current program line being executed.
 It can also be written to, effectively moving the program pointer; this allows for some different control flow vs labels.
-The Error register `ER` contains information about the most recent instruction; `ERR` equals 0 if the last instruction succeeded, any value other than 0 is an error code specific to the type of error that occured.
+The Error register `ERR` contains information about the most recent instruction; `ERR` equals 0 if the last instruction succeeded, any value other than 0 is an error code specific to the type of error that occured.
 The I/O register sets the target for `read` and `write` instructions, and can hold either hex memory addresses or file names, and will redirect reads/writes accordingly.
-This is a very powerful feature, allowing the user to shuttle chunks of between the stack, memory, and the file system.
+This is a very powerful feature, allowing the user to shuttle chunks of data between the stack, memory, and the file system.

-* `store A` - clopes the top stack item to register A
+* `store A` - copies the top stack item to register A
 * `store AX` - copies the top stack item to registers `A` and `X` simultaneously.
 Each available general purpose register can appear once in the list, in any order.
 * `store AIOX` - copies the top stack item to registers `A`, `IO`, and `X`.
 * `load A` - pushes a copy of the value in register `A` onto the stack.
-* `load AX` - pushes copies of the values of all registers in the list onto the stack, in left-to-right order.
+* `load AX` - pushes copies of the values of all registers in the list onto the stack, in left-to-right order (e.g. `A` first, `X` second).

 There are shorthands for these operations, as follows: